fkupilik/MNE_ML/README.md

 - Support vector machines

 Detailed description of the whole experiment with an explanation of the code is located in the [Wiki](https://github.com/fkupilik/MNE_ML/wiki).

+## Run:
+The program is executable from the command line using the _main.py_ file with one argument represents the choice of classifier.
+The command has the following form:

+`python main.py <classifier>`